pbandi2020/Election_Analysis/README.md

 # Election_Analysis

 ## Overview of Project
 This project is focused on election results and analysing the winner of the election.
-The key metric analyzed across multiple dimensions is the **Registered Vote** count.
-The Module 3 challenge output is based on certain assumtions in data points, as part of the project conclusion report we will review these assumptions and will take these data points into considerations into future report enhancements.
+The key metric analyzed across multiple dimensions is the **Registered Vote Count**.
+The Module 3 challenge output is based on certain assumtions in the data points, as part of the project conclusion report we will review these assumptions and will take these data points into considerations into future report enhancements.

-### Purpose & Scope of this Effort
+### Scope of this Effort
 1. Fact 1 - To provide a summary of total votes registered across all counties and candidates.
 2. Fact 2 - To provide a summary of total popular votes registered by each county
 3. Fact 3 - To provide a summary of total popular votes registered by candidate